 Exception: Vertical doors that provide access from conditioned to unconditioned spaces shall be permitted to meet the fenestration requirements of Table R402.1.1.

 R402.2.5 Mass walls.
+Mass walls, where used as a component of the thermal envelope of a building shall be one of the following:

-Mass walls for the purposes of this chapter shall be considered above-grade walls of concrete block, concrete, insulated concrete form (ICF), masonry cavity, brick (other than brick veneer), earth (adobe, compressed earth block, rammed earth) and solid timber/logs, or Any other walls having a heat capacity greater than or equal to 8 Btu/ft2 x °F (123 kJ/m3 x K).
+Constructed of above-grade walls of concrete block, concrete, insulated concrete form, masonry cavity, brick but not brick veneer adobe, compressed earth block, rammed earth, mass timber, solid timber, or solid logs.

+, Any wall having a heat capacity greater than or equal to 6 Btu/ft2 x °F (123 kJ/m3 x K).

 R402.2.6 Steel-frame ceilings, walls, and floors.
-Steel-frame ceilings, walls, and floors shall meet the U-factor requirements of Table R402.1.3.
+Steel-frame ceilings, walls, and floors shall comply with the U-factor requirements of Table R402.1.3.

 R402.2.7 Floors.
 Floor framing cavity insulation shall be installed to maintain permanent contact with the underside of the subfloor decking.
 Insulation supports shall be installed so spacing is no more than 24-inches on center.
 Foundation vents shall be placed so that the top of the vent is below the lower surface of the floor insulation.